-Do you have junior employees who move their home (nationally and internationally) to a new home within the UK to start working with you?
+Do you have junior employees who move their home (nationally or internationally) to a new place within the UK to start working with you?

-Because of the rather stringent compliance requirements of this scheme, most companies only take advantage of RA when highly-paid executives move their work location.
+Because of the rather stringent compliance requirements of this scheme, most companies only take use the RA when highly-paid executives move for work.
 For junior employees paid £18-25k, the cost often outweigh the benefits.

 With Benivo, this situation is history.